 Many years ago my Dad recorded a video of Angelina making these cookies in our kitchen.
 She is doing it the old fashioned way, making a ‘fountain’ with the dry ingredients and incorporating the wet ingredients by hand.
 You will also see that she made her cookies two ways, the ring-shaped kind explained above and in ‘twists’.

-Click here to enjoy the only video of the master at work!
+Click here to enjoy the only video of the master at work, that my Dad took of Angelina making taralli dolci, her signature cookies!